 Each academic department has its own criteria that govern the courses needed to satisfy the remaining degree requirements.
 A readmitted student must receive approval for general studies and general elective credits from his/her academic advisor and the director of Academic Advising.
 For major courses, students must receive approval from the major department chair and the Dean of their college.

 Declaration of Major

 Students are expected to declare a major officially after satisfactorily completing 50 college degree semester hours (not including institutional credits).
 Transfer students with more than 50 degree hours may complete one year of residency before declaring a major.
 Students who have completed pre-major courses and who have decided on a major during their first year are strongly encouraged to declare a major as early as possible.
 For timely progress to graduation, some majors require completion of particular major courses within the first two years.
-For instance, students pursuing Bachelor of Science degrees in science, mathematics, and computer science should begin specific coursework in their first year and are best served by declaring their majors early.
+For instance, students pursuing Bachelor of Science degrees in science, mathematics, and information technology should begin specific coursework in their first year and are best served by declaring their majors early.

 Students desiring a double major will be advised in each major by the advisor in each of the departments of their major choices.
 A student may receive two different degrees simultaneously.
 If the requirements are completed for a degree outside of the student's declared major, the student's transcript will reflect the fact, although a second degree will not be awarded.

 Undergraduate Students in Graduate Courses